curiousest/curiousest.github.io/_drafts/tabum/no-worthy-human.md

 modified_time: 'xxxx-xx-xxT00:00:00.001-05:00'
 ---

+*The pursuit of existing beliefs seeds new ones.*

+---

+* Child recollection?
+* Bragging with close friends
+  * expensive trust
+  * breadth of normal
+  * due for a new religion
+  * become unintelligible
+  * "I would like to see how you would explain this to others"
+* Another inspiration.
+Breadth of normal.
+But no one should be a messiah because no human is trustworthy.
+* Meditating
+  * Ideas are beings too
+  * What about a conscious idea?
+  * Empathize
+  * Enlightenment
+* Tabum
+  * Fear
+  * Planning
+  * What is the idea the messiah of?
+Could be anything.
+  * Must be "the one thing".
+What is the minimum religion?
+The minimum purpose?
+  * Survival
+  * For what?
+For the universe.
+This is the universe becoming conscious.

+---

 When I was a boy, around four years old, I remember sitting on the couch, crying.
 My mother came to comfort me,

 "What's wrong, darling?"